Many people have trouble copying and moving files into SD cards because of write protection and keep looking for a fix.

-Actually, the intention of Write protection is to avoid your SD card from being authorized by unnecessary write operations.
+Actually, the intention of Write protection is to prevent your SD card from being authorized by unnecessary write operations.
 But many people consider this as a problem.
 Well, it can be fixed, don’t need to worry about it.
 However, before fixing the error, recover the data from the SD card and create a backup.

 How to Disable Write Protection in SD Cards?

-SD cards own lock switch on their left hand side that can be used to enable/disable write protection.
-If the switch is in the lower position, then the card is locked and write protected.
+SD cards own a lock switch on their left-hand side that can be used to enable/disable write protection.
+If the switch is in the lower position, then the card is locked and write-protected.
 So, just slide the switch upward to unlock the card.
-If still the problem exists, go to next solution.
+If the problem still doesn't resolve, go to the next solution.

-Possibilities are there that your SD card is virus infected.
-So, scan your SD card by connecting it to PC and check if any type of harmful files available.
-Once scanning gets completed, try to add files.
+Possibilities are there that your SD card is virus-infected.
+So, scan your SD card by connecting it to your PC and check if any type of harmful files are available.
+Once scanning is completed, try to add files.
 If you can, then it’s well and good.
 If the SD card not storing any files, then continue reading.

-Step #4: Remove write protection using Diskpart or Command Line
+Remove Write Protection using Diskpart or Command Line

 To do this, here is the procedure

-- Go to Command prompt, type diskpart and press Enter
+- Go to the Command prompt, type diskpart, and press Enter

 - Type select disk <number of your disk>.
 For instance, select disk 1 for SD card.
 Be careful while entering the number; make sure you don’t end up making changes to the attributes of internal hard drive

-- Again at Command prompt, type attributes disk clear readonly and press Enter
+- Again at the Command prompt, type attributes disk clear readonly and press Enter

 - Now to terminate diskpart, type exit and press Enter